Lolita, Richmond, Virginia, and Edgar Allan Poe

 Go to Table of Contents of the analysis (which has also a statement on purpose and manner of analysis and a disclaimer as to caveat emptor and my knowing anything authoritatively, which I do not, but I do try to not know earnestly, with some discretion, and considerable thought).

-My reasoning was that I should be able to finally locate the above scene due the striking clock tower on what I assumed was a city hall.
-Eventually I came across this city hall clock tower in Grand Rapids, Michigan, that was almost an exact match.
+My reasoning was that I should be able to finally locate the above scene (shot 464) due the striking clock tower on what I assumed was a city hall.
+Eventually I came across this city hall clock tower in Grand Rapids, Michigan, which was almost an exact match.
 The problem was, almost.
 Interestingly, that city hall was on Lyon Street.
 Coincidentally matching up with Sue Lyon who played Lolita.

 The design was close enough I thought we would be dealing with the same architect who designed the city hall seen in Lolita.
 So, who was the architect?
 Elijah E. Myers.
 I looked up other buildings by Elijah E. Myers and thus I came across the below, which was the building for which I was looking and was done by Myers.